ai-computing/aicomp/opt_prime/README.md

 ### Configuring data parallelism

-Use the option dp_size in optimus_pto specify the degree of data parallelism:
+Use the option 'dp_size' when instantiating Optimus_p class to specify the degree of data parallelism:

     optimus_p = Optimus_p(model, micro_batch_size, use_gpu=True, **dp_size=2**)